Golden Haiku 2021

 Elementary/Middle School Winner – $75

-Winning haiku—along with a selection of honorable mentions—will be displayed in hundreds of tree boxes along some of Washington DC’s most iconic streets from March through early May 2021.
-The colorful haiku signs will brighten the winter landscape for all passersby to enjoy, reminding them during those late winter months that spring is just around the corner.
+Winning haiku—along with a selection of honorable mentions—are displayed in hundreds of tree boxes along some of Washington DC’s most iconic streets from March through early May 2021.
+The colorful haiku signs brighten the winter landscape for all passersby to enjoy, reminding them during those late winter months that spring is just around the corner.

 Each participant may enter only once, submitting a maximum of three original, self-authored haiku via the submission form.
-Winners will be notified by email in early March, and publicly announced in mid-March.
+Winners are notified by email in early March, and publicly announced in mid-March.

 About the Judges

 Abigail Friedman is an award-winning author of numerous works on haiku, including The Haiku Apprentice: Memoirs of Writing Poetry in Japan (Stone Bridge Press), I Wait for the Moon: 100 Haiku of Momoko Kuroda (Stone Bridge Press), and Street Chatter Fading (Larkspur Press).
 She is a former diplomat and is on the Board of Trustees of the Japan-America Society of Washington, D.C.

 Kit Pancoast Nagamura has been a columnist for The Japan Times for over a decade and appeared as a regular on NHK World‘s Haiku Masters and Journeys in Japan programs.
 She has won one of Japan’s prestigious Ito-en Oi Cha Haiku Contest prizes and is a member of the Haiku International Association.
 Her book, Grit, Grace, and Gold, was published in 2020.
 She will be judging from Japan.